rpatterson/prunerr/README.rst

 Contributing
 ****************************************************************************************

-NOTE: `This project is hosted on GitLab`_.
-There's `a mirror on GitHub`_ but please use GitLab for reporting issues, submitting PRs/MRs and any other development or maintenance activity.
+`GitLab hosts this project`_ and `mirrored on GitHub`_.
+Use GitLab for reporting issues, submitting Pull Requests or Merge Requests, and any other development or maintenance activity.

-See `the ./CONTRIBUTING.rst file`_ for more details on how to get started with development.
+See `the contributing documentation`_ for more details on how to get started with development.